 The Working Group acknowledged that there are legitimate and important differences that may exist between different strings and/or registry business plans, and does not seek to discount these differences.
 However, given the complexity of the issue, the Working Group believes that the additional types should be added under exceptional circumstances only.
 The Working Group notes that there may be legitimate needs to make adjustments to the New gTLD Program’s approach to types in the future, but it is not in a position to anticipate these needs based on the information currently available.

-The Working Group further reviewed the GAC Durban Communiqué, which advises on differential treatment of specific types of strings.
+The Working Group further reviewed the GAC Durban Communiqué and GAC Principles on New gTLDs, which advise on treatment of certain kinds of strings.
 Please see the applicable topics of this report for further discussion on the following:

 Strings subject to Category 1 Safeguard Advice: Please see Topic 9: Registry Voluntary Commitments / Public Interest Commitments for further discussion on this topic.